Halyul/vol_moe-downloader/README.md

 This file stores all the books have been downloaded, or you can add your own.
 The file logged here will be skipped.

+Please make sure the name of the book is the latest, otherwise the program will re-download the book again.

+I may or may not update the way `history.yml` is used.

 ``` yaml
 進擊的巨人: # the name of the book
 - 第 00 卷 # the name of each volume